top of page

 What to see

-Located on the high ground north of Isques and overlooking the south eastern side of Boulogne-sur-Mer, Stp246 Ginster features four artillery gun casemates, two observation posts, and an ammunition bunker.
+Located on the high ground north of Isques and overlooking the south eastern side of Boulogne-sur-Mer, Stp246 Ginster featured four artillery gun casemates, two observation posts, and an ammunition bunker.

-The R611 casemates are much larger and were designed for heavy calibre 15.5cm guns.
+The R611 casemates at the southern side of the site are much larger and were designed for heavy calibre 15.5cm guns.
 These buildings featured a small crew room plus rooms for ammunition, and a rear defensive embrasure for a heavy machine gun.
-Today, both R611 casemates are in a poor state.

-A R120a type artillery observation posts stands to the north of the casemates and would have provided target information for the four guns.
-It once features an armoured steel observation cupola on top giving protected vision of the surrounding area, but this was removed for its scrap metal value after the end of the war.
+A R120a type artillery observation posts stood to the north of the casemates and would have provided target information for the four guns.
+It once featured an armoured steel observation cupola on top giving protected vision of the surrounding area, but this was removed for its scrap metal value after the end of the war.

-It can still be accessed, with care, and inside you can still see the commander’s room, a crew room, and a space where there would be a map table.
-It’s protected at the rear with a close quarters combat embrasure.
+This building would have featured a commander’s room, a crew room, and a space where there would be a map table.
+It was protected at the rear with a close quarters combat embrasure.

 Gallery